 Luxembourg is a small country in Europe which is squished between Belgium, Germany and France.
-Is one day enough for Luxembourg City though?
-Yes, I would say so.
+How many days in Luxembourg do you need?
+I would say 2 days in Luxembourg City is a good amount.
 I arrived on a Saturday at 1pm and then left Sunday afternoon and thought a Luxembourg day trip was a great place for a weekend city break.
 Public transport is completely FREE in Luxembourg and the international airport is just a short 20 minute bus ride away.

 2 Days In Luxembourg Itinerary